 Beheading was introduced into England by the Normans.
 It became the punishment for the upper class.
 It was last used in England in 1747.

-BELGAEA Celtic tribe who lived in Wiltshire, Hampshire and the Isle of Wight.
+BELGAEA Celtic tribe who lived in Wiltshire, Hampshire, and the Isle of Wight.

 Besom is an old word for broom.

 Bigg is an old word for barley.
-In some towns there was a bigg market where grain was bought and sold.
+In some towns, there was a bigg market where grain was bought and sold.

-BLACK DEATHAn epidemic, believed to be bubonic plague, which killed about 75 million people in the Middle Ages.
-The germs were carried by fleas which lived on rats but which also bit humans.
+BLACK DEATHAn epidemic, believed to be bubonic plague, killed about 75 million people in the Middle Ages.
+The germs were carried by fleas that lived on rats but which also bit humans.
 The disease was first reported in Dorset in August 1348 and by the next year had reached all of England.
 About 1/3 of the population died.
 A history of plague